 Note: As you build your search string, the Advanced Search dialog box displays any errors in the status below the search string builder.
-Find is only enabled after you resolve all errors.
+Find is only enabled when the search query is error free.

 About Issue Templates

 Micro Focus Fortify Static Code Analyzer produces comprehensive results for source code analysis.
 On large codebases, these results can be overwhelming.
 The issue template assigned to your projects enables you to sort and filter the results to best suit your needs.
 The filtering and sorting mechanisms appropriate during a given phase in the development process can change depending on the phase of development.
 Similarly, the filtering and sorting mechanisms might vary depending on the role of the user.